Mikhail Krichman

 Mikhail Krichman (Михаил Владимирович Кричман; born 1967) is a Russian cinematographer who received a Golden Osella award at the 67th Venice Film Festival for Silent Souls and 3 time award winner at Camerimage.
 Krichman is best known to western audiences for his work with renowned Russian director Andrey Zvyagintsev.
-He photographed all of Zvyagintsev's films, including The Return (2003), The Banishment (2007), Elena (2010), Leviathan (2014) and Loveless (2017).
+He photographed all of Zvyagintsev's films, including The Return (2003), The Banishment (2007), Elena (2010), Leviathan (2014), Loveless (2017) and Minotaur (2026).
 Zvyagintsev claims that Krichman (an engineer by profession) learned his craft by reading American Cinematographer.
 Krichman also shot Miss Julie for Norwegian director Liv Ullmann.

 Style

-Krichman's cinematography is instrumental in creating the mood that is so imperative to Zvyagintsev's distinctively harrowing journeys of the soul.
-Predominantly shooting with a crisp, wide lens, Krichman's work often juxtaposes the embittered faces of characters against the weather-worn yet picturesque Russian landscape.
-There is a coldness to his work, yet it exudes an existential aura that feels like a nightmare slowly unravelling before your eyes.
-Preferring to film in 35mm and manipulating natural light rather than relying on artificial light sources, Krichman lights space before characters, grounding them within their surroundings and adding an air of realism and immediacy to the events that unfurl.
+Krichman’s cinematography plays a central role in shaping the atmosphere that defines Zvyagintsev’s emotionally intense films.
+Working primarily with crisp wide-angle compositions, he often contrasts the strained expressions of his characters with the stark yet striking Russian landscape.
+His imagery carries a palpable coldness, though it is tempered by a reflective, almost existential quality that lends the films a quiet sense of unease.
+Favoring 35mm film and an emphasis on natural light over artificial sources, Krichman frequently illuminates spaces before characters, situating them firmly within their environments.
+This approach enhances the realism of the scenes while reinforcing the emotional weight of the events unfolding on screen.